rdkal/dev/README.md

 ```
 [x] - add flags
 [x] - add include exclude files in watcher
+[x] - add dev init with toml file like air cause it is hard to rembember the command
 [ ] - executor should return the exit error so that we can log if the process finishes
 [ ] - when refresh is about to happen, server is down we do polling. we could check the executor if it is active and only poll if so?
 [ ] - refactor out server out of runtimepolling